binaryplease/arc-grey-theme/README.md

+# I'LL NOT UPDATE THIS REPOSITORY ANYMORE.
+IF ANYONE WANTS TO MAINTAIN IT INSTEAD I'LL GLADLY GIVE THEM THE PERMISSIONS

 # Arc Grey Theme

 Arc Grey is a flat theme with transparent elements for GTK 3, GTK 2 and Gnome-Shell which supports GTK 3 and GTK 2 based desktop environments like Gnome, Unity, Budgie, Pantheon, XFCE, Mate, etc.